Advent Week One - Cycle A

 Let your profession of faith be a renewal of your baptismal call to walk in the light of the Lord and to keep the flame of faith alive in your heart.

-Share the light of Christ with those who may be struggling financially, emotionally or mentally.
+Reach out and share the light of Christ with those struggling financially, emotionally or mentally.